 Taking Advantage of Perks

 Different cards come with specific terms and perks.
-As SoFi Invest points out in its communications, members “get access to exclusive benefits designed to help set you up for success with your money, community, and career.”
+As SoFi points out in its communications, members “get access to exclusive benefits designed to help set you up for success with your money, community, and career.”
 Access to various perks, rewards, and cashback bonuses could be beneficial.
 For example, an account holder may rely on one card and its perks and use it regularly, while the other cards help raise the credit-to-debt ratio.

 Responsibly Monitor the Accounts